Granny Annexe Planning Permission Made Simple…

 We know that every situation is unique and we’ll endeavour to make the journey as smooth and stress free as possible.

-One thing that crops up very early in the decision making process is the daunting prospect of obtaining permission to build a granny annexe in your back garden from your Local Planning Authority (LPA).
+When building a granny annexe, one thing that crops up very early in the decision making process is the daunting prospect of obtaining permission to build a granny annexe in your back garden from your Local Planning Authority (LPA).

 Contrary to popular belief, a granny annexe with someone living in it on a day-to-day basis will always need either planning permission or a Certificate of Lawfulness from your LPA.